jeffwilcox/jeffwilcox.blog/_posts/2013-09-16-mongodb-azure-linux.md

 $ azure vm endpoint create MongoNode1 27017 27017
 $ azure vm endpoint create MongoNode2 27018 27017
 </pre>

+> Note: Our 0.7.1 CLI release has a bug here.
+So... we're fixing that.
+Like soon.
+So... sorry.
+The fix is in the dev branch.

 The only scenario in which you don't need to setup these endpoints is if your application is located within the same virtual network as the MongoDB cluster.
 Keeping everything within the virtual network boundaries is ideal for very secure scenarios and applications.